 YES!
-As long as you know and trust them, you can testify to their good character and agree to keep an eye on each other, your PAL can be either gender.
+As long as you know and trust them, you can testify to their good character and agree to keep an eye on each other, your PAL can be any gender.

 YES!
 Please do!

 YES!
-They can be a another girl, a single guy, or a couple.
+They can be a another person of any gender or a couple.

 YES!
-Your PAL can be another guy, a single girl, or a couple.
+Your PAL can be another person of any gender or a couple.
 We ask that you are respectful, understand and follow the event agreements, meet the event dress code, and participate creatively.